davidsbatista/davidsbatista.net/_posts/2017-03-25-syntaxnet.md

 {% endhighlight %}

 We process the captured stdout, for each token, the dependencies and other morphological information.
-Each token is represented by list with all it's syntactic and morphologic information.
+Each token is represented by a list with all its syntactic and morphologic information.
 A list of lists makes the sentence.

 {% highlight python %}